Doxuno

 ENTRY AND EXIT INSPECTIONS

 In accordance with section 5B of the RHA: (a) Entry Inspection: A joint inspection of the Property shall be conducted by the Landlord and Tenant (or their representatives) on or before the date the Tenant takes occupation.
-A written inspection report recording the condition of the Property shall be completed and signed by both parties.
-This report constitutes the benchmark condition for the exit inspection. (b) Exit Inspection: A joint inspection shall be conducted within three (3) days before or after the termination of the Lease.
-The Tenant is entitled to be present and has the right to dispute any items on the exit inspection report.
-Neither party may unreasonably refuse or fail to appear at a scheduled inspection.
+A written inspection report (with photographs where practicable) recording the condition of the Property shall be completed and signed by both parties.
+This report constitutes the benchmark for the exit inspection. (b) Exit Inspection: A joint inspection shall be conducted within three (3) days before or after the termination of the Lease.
+The Tenant is entitled to be present and to dispute any items on the exit report.
+If the Landlord fails to conduct the entry inspection, no part of the deposit may be withheld for damages.

 6.